Kik099/Robot-In-ROS/README.md

 This project is about the development of a robotic agent that travels in a world, finds objects and answers questions that are asked by the user.
 This world is a floor in a hotel.
 The robot is inside a simulator called Stage, and Stage works in ROS, which is the Robot Operating System.
+If you run the command ./go.sh in a terminal, it will open the Stage and allow you to drive the robot inside the world.